TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/Index.rst

 To install the extension in the "traditional" way, go to the extension manager and get the extension "extension_builder" from TER.

-To install this extension by cloning the source open the terminal and go to the directory :file:`typo3conf/ext/` and enter:
+To install this extension by cloning the source, open the terminal and go to the directory :file:`typo3conf/ext/` and enter:

 .. code-block:: bash